 Effectiveness of Content: Speaking of customer reviews: Reviews from many courses use descriptors like “easy,” “not hard at all,” or “just glad it’s over.”
 By comparison, many Approved Course reviews seem to center around how helpful the student found the content to be.
 Of course, getting rid of a ticket is a win in anybody’s book, but taking new and refreshed knowledge out on the road where it may one day save your life beats that win by a mile.

-Aceable is a company still relatively new to the defensive driving scene, but they have made a huge impact in a short amount of time.
+Aceable is a company still relatively new to the defensive driving scene, but they have made a huge impact quickly.
 Their course features a lot of rocking content and features a unique mobile app to make completing it a breeze.

 One of the great conveniences of an online course is the ability to work on it “at any time.”
 Aceable takes that convenience a notch higher by adding “from anywhere.”
 This one-of-a-kind app enables you to finish your course while getting a haircut, sitting in the drive-thru at the bank, or waiting to place your order at McDonald’s.